nikosargalias/nikos-argalias-Avado/README.md

 In the root directory, you will find a, dist/ and src/ folder, inside dist/ you will find the distribution bundles which were processed by Webpack.
 In order to view the finished project, please load the index.html file from the dist/ folder (not the src/ folder).

+* Please note, I would usually add the dist folder in .gitignore, but for the purposes of allowing you access to the dist index.html, I kept the latest build in the repository.

 ## How to view the Source code

 In the src/ folder you will find all of the source code files prior to Webpack processing.